adewes/blitzdb/README.md

 ##Changelog

+* 0.2.7: Fixed problem with __unicode__ function in Python 3.
-* 0.2.5: Fixed bug in the next mehtod of the QuerySet class in the file backend.
+* 0.2.6: Bugfix-Release: Fixed an issue with the $exists operator for the file backend.
+* 0.2.5: Bugfix-Release
 * 0.2.4: Added support for projections and update operations to the MongoDB backend.
 * 0.2.3: Bugfix-Release: Fixed bug in transaction data caching in MongoDB backend.
 * 0.2.2: Fix for slice operators in MongoDB backend.